emreatay993/MARS/PLASTICITY_DOCUMENTATION_ADDED.md

 **Date:** November 22, 2025
 **Purpose:** Document the addition of comprehensive plasticity correction method documentation to MARS manuals

+**Update:** November 22, 2025 - Expanded to include Advanced Settings, temperature field format clarification, iteration controls, and other missing features

 ---

 ## Overview

 Added extensive documentation for the active plasticity correction methods (Neuber, Glinka, and IBG) implemented in MARS.
 These methods were previously undocumented despite being fully functional in the codebase.

+**Second Update:** Following comprehensive code inspection, documented 10 additional GUI and solver features that were missing or under-documented in the original update.

 ---